instantOS/instantos.github.io/docs/fullscreen.md

 applications do not tolerate resizing while fullscreen, so behavior remains application-dependent.

+## Shortcut inhibition

+On Wayland, a focused application (typically a game or browser) can ask to suppress instantWM shortcuts so its own bindings receive keys like ++super++.
+While suppression is active, ordinary WM keybindings are withheld for that surface.
+To escape an application-owned grab, hold ++super+shift+escape++ for two seconds; a progress indicator confirms the recovery.

 ::: details Technical distinction

 Maximized presentation is tag-wide and preserves the tiled layout tree.
 Fake